 Mashed Up is riddled with half-baked arguments like these.
 Sinnreich tut-tuts about the “severe and far-reaching” consequences of Wal Mart’s “censoring” pop musicians by carrying only recordings of songs with lyrics that do not contain “objectionable words”.
 It is “patent nonsense”, says Sinnreich, that Wal Mart simply seeks to sell CDs that their customers want to buy.
 Indeed, I might likewise claim that because of a similar reprehensible imposition by the Walton family of their own tastes on the marketplace, I can never find any recordings of works by Jacques Offenbach or Adolphe Adam on Wal Mart’s shelves (Adolphe who?).

 Recordings of music are discretionary goods; no one must buy them, and no buys them unless they want them.
 The fact that people do buy pop music recordings at Wal Mart means the company is selling them what they want.
-The fact that the recorded version of the rap song they are buying may not contain certain information (typically a few valuable words like fuck, shit, nigger, and bitch) of the urtext might, in fact, be the main reason they want to buy the recording at Wal Mart rather than simply download a copy of the “authentic” version from the web.
+The fact that the recorded version of the rap song they are buying may not contain certain information (typically obscenities, misogynist expressions, and an otherwise unutterable racial slur) of the urtext might, in fact, be the main reason they want to buy the recording at Wal Mart rather than simply download a copy of the “authentic” version from the web.

 Sinnreich’s discussions of specific points of copyright law swiftly go off the rails.
 Apart from howlers like: “George Harrison was convicted of plagiarizing a song previously recorded by the Chiffons…” one comes across canards about how “powerful media companies” are limiting fair use, and the implication that fair use is a venerable tenet of copyright law.
 In fact, the concept of fair use – framed not as an affirmative right of readers, but rather as a limitation of the exclusive rights of protected authors – was only codified in the most recent U.S. Copyright Act of 1976.